 Let’s do it!

-Take note that the cable cars to Scex Rouge run every 20 minutes but that the last one in winter departs the summit at 1630.
-As of May 4, the summer schedule begins and the last car leaves at 1650.
-If you’re like me, this seems ridiculously early in the day, so don’t let yourself miss the last ride!
+Take note that the cable cars to Scex Rouge run every 20 minutes but that the last one in winter departs the summit at 4:30 pm.
+As of May 4, the summer schedule begins and the last car leaves at 4:50 pm.
+If you’re like us, this seems ridiculously early in the day, so don’t let yourself miss the last ride!